sebastus/Azure-Task-Manager/README.md

 Set Up:

 The system is implemented as an Azure Webjob.
-Webjobs requires a storage account for its own needs, plus the dashboard.
+Webjobs are contained or hosted within an Azure Website.
+Create an Azure Website.

+Webjobs (in general) require a storage account for their own needs (referred to as AzureWebJobsStorage in the app.config), plus one for the dashboard data (referred to as AzureWebJobsDashboard in app.config).
+Create a storage account for each and put the connection strings into app.config in the designated locations.
+In the configuration page of the Azure Website that will host the webjob, add Connection Strings - one for each storage account.

 ATM also requires a storage account for a few items.
+These items go into the storage account referred to as AzureWebJobsStorage in app.config.
+You must create a container named 'atmconfiguration' in the blob storage of that storage account.
+Into that container place the following files:

-*	Configuration of subscriptions & default storage account per subscription (JSON)
+*	Configuration of subscriptions & default storage account per subscription (config.json)
-*	Management certificates for managed subscriptions (one each, PFX format with private key)
+*	Management certificates for managed subscriptions (one each, PFX format with private key, for example myssl.pfx)

-*	A set of Azure Storage Queues
+In that same storage account, create a set of Azure Storage Queues:
+*	createdeployment
+*	createvm
+*	startvms
+*	shutdownvms
+*	deletedeployment
+*	deleteservice

 Open the solution in Visual Studio 2013, Update 4.
 Azure SDK 2.5.
 Deploy as Webjob.
-Ensure that your webjob storage account is configured properly in the website connection strings section.
-If it is not, you'll get a warning in the webjob dashboard.

 Here is a sample configuration file: